columbia-comp-design/symbol_finder_firestore/README.md

 A neat webapp for brainstorming associations for concepts and finding images for them.

 ##### Tech Overview
-- Database: Firestore
+SymbolFinder uses:
-- Server: Flask
+- Firestore for data storage
-- Interface:  Browser
+- Flask for backend (web server)

-Note: Here is the [repo](https://github.com/savvaspetridis/symbol_finder) for a version that stores the images locally on your computer
+- Chrome for viewing the application

 # Steps for running the webapp on your computer
 1. Clone the repository
-2. Set up Database with Firstore
+2. Set up database with Firestore
 3. Set up Google Custom Search API
 4. Install dependencies (libraries)
 5. Run the application